What Are Your Cravings Trying to Tell You?

 By: Meredith Nguyen, L.Ac Apr 24, 2025

-Patterns Associated with Salty Cravings: yin deficiency, yang deficiency
+Common patterns: yin deficiency, yang deficiency

 Does everything just taste better with a squeeze of lemon juice?
 Craving sour foods may indicate an imbalance in the Liver and Gallbladder, organs associated with the Wood element in TCM.
 These organs are linked to the emotions of anger and resentment, and such cravings can be the body's signal of underlying emotional or physiological stress or a need for organ detoxification.